atoy40/meteor-accounts-ldap-profile/README.md

 * **forceUsername** to true will copy the uid as user.username
 * **allowNotFound** will validate login attempt even if user is not found or LDAP connexion failed.
 * **supportedServices** is a list of services to search for a id (use as uid for ldap request).
 Default is to search in all services.
-* group management.
+* **group** management.
 It require alanning:roles or a API compatible package
  * **base** Base DN to search groups.
 It is mandatory if you want group management
  * **filter** LDAP filter. %uid and %dn can be used and will be replaced.
 Default is "(&(objectClass=groupOfNames)(member=%dn))"
  * **scope** LDAP search scope. default is "one" (can be "base", "one" and "tree")
  * **nameAttribute** is the attribute used for group id.
 Default to "cn".
  * **descAttribute** is the attribute used for group name.
 Default to "description".
  * **prefix** is a prefix add to group id.
 It is used to differentiate ldap groups and local groups.
 Default is "ldap_"
- * **defaultRole** is the role attribute to user mambers of a ldap group (see alanning:roles for details).
+ * **defaultRole** is the role attribute to user members of a ldap group (see alanning:roles for details).
 Default is "member"